Climate Change Costs |

 would also rise USD 35 trillion by 2070, up from USD 3 trillion

 today.”
-(Dharam Shourie, “By 2070, Kolkata, Mumbai to be most vulnerable to coastal flood,” New York, PTI - The Press Trust of India Ltd., December 5, 2007) The study says
+(Dharam Shourie, “By 2070, Kolkata, Mumbai to be most vulnerable to coastal flood,” New York, PTI - The Press Trust of India Ltd., December 5, 2007)

 that ski resorts in North America and Australia will be impacted too.